RightBank/UrbanCLIP/README.md

 # Zero-shot urban function inference with street view images through prompting a pre-trained vision-language model

-This project is linked to a paper accepted to International Journal of Geographical Information Science.
+This project is linked to a paper accepted to International Journal of Geographical Information Science: [Zero-shot urban function inference with street view images through prompting a pretrained vision-language model](https://doi.org/10.1080/13658816.2024.2347322).
 In this study, we develop the prompting framework UrbanCLIP, which builts upon the vision-language pretrained model CLIP, to carry out zero-shot urban function inference using street view images (SVIs).

 ## Quick start